neiltownsley/five-day-weather-forecast/README.md

  * After retrieving the raw OWM data via a http get request the data is mapped to a model via a service which is called after executing the http request. (see: open.weather.map.response.mapper.ts)

 ## Improvements
- * Currently the dashboard on displays a daily summary based on the OWM data for the given day at 12:00pm, it would be nice to expand this to a morning, afternoon evening summary.
+ * Currently the dashboard on displays a daily summary based on the OWM data for the given day at 12:00pm, it would be nice to expand this to a morning, afternoon and evening summary.

 ## Instructions

 Run `git clone https://github.com/neiltownsley/five-day-weather-forecast.git` to clone